 Most people refer to the circadian rhythm when it comes to regulating the sleep-wake cycle.
 Indeed, sleep regulation is one of the most prominent examples of the circadian rhythm in action.
 To control the sleep-wake cycle, the master clock uses light to determine when to feel alert and when to feel tired.
-For example, when darkness falls, the SCN produces melatonin, a sleep hormone that directs us to fall and stay asleep.
+The suprachiasmatic nuclei (SCN) generates the circadian rhythm of many hormones, like melatonin, produced in the pineal gland, that directs us to fall and stay asleep.

-The SCN also produces other hormones, including thyrotropin, which stimulates the thyroid to release thyroid hormones.
+The SCN also controls the rhythm of other hormones, including thyrotropin, produced in the pituitary gland, which stimulates the thyroid to release thyroid hormones.
 When you have an underactive or overactive thyroid, it can affect thyrotropin production and even your circadian rhythm.

 People with hyperthyroidism struggle to get a good night's rest because excess thyroid hormones can cause nervousness, irritability, increased urination, and night sweats.

 On the contrary, people who have hypothyroidism often struggle with feeling cold at night and muscle and joint pain, making it difficult to get comfortable.
 Sometimes, hypothyroidism can lead to hypersomnia, where you need to sleep throughout the day.